-Phi Theta Kappa and Student Life have set up a Food Pantry/Supply Closet in the PTK room—Orringer 115.
-Hurricane Relief supplies and school supplies are being collected for the whole college family—students, faculty, staff.
+Phi Theta Kappa (PTK) and Student Life have set up a Food Pantry/Supply Closet in the PTK room—Orringer 115.
+Hurricane relief supplies and school supplies are being collected for the whole college family—students, faculty, and staff.
 Food, water, personal items, cleaning supplies, etc. will be available for weekly distribution.

 Hurricane Florence’s greatest impact on Craven CC can be seen in the countless stories that have been shared across the college’s students, staff, and faculty.
 Visit our Hurricane Florence blog for a our complete list of news stories related to this historic storm.

 The Craven Community College Foundation announced a significant initiative to directly aid the Craven CC faculty and staff.
 This assistance is in the form of a $500 cash grant, available to full-time and permanent part-time employees of the College who have sustained $10,000 or more in uninsured or non-reimbursable hurricane-related expenses.
 These funds may be used to offset any of these expenses as determined by the recipients.
 Grants are limited to one per household.